pyrogram/pyrogram/README.md

 - **Elegant**: Low-level details are abstracted and re-presented in a much nicer and easier way.
 - **Fast**: Crypto parts are boosted up by [TgCrypto](https://github.com/pyrogram/tgcrypto), a high-performance library written in pure C.
-- **Asynchronous**: Allows both synchronous and asynchronous usages to fit all usage needs.
+- **Asynchronous**: Allows both synchronous and asynchronous models to fit all usage needs.
 - **Documented**: API methods, types and public interfaces are all [well documented](https://docs.pyrogram.org).
 - **Type-hinted**: Types and methods are all type-hinted, enabling excellent editor support.
 - **Updated**, to make use of the latest Telegram API version and features.